rthuffman/WFGY/ProblemMap/Inverse_Atlas/runtime-guide.md

 ---

-## What each file is for, in one sentence 📝
+## 📝 What Each File Is For in One Sentence

 If you only remember one line for each file, remember this:

 - `inverse-runtime.txt` = the main law
 - `inverse-demo.txt` = the fastest demonstration
 - `inverse-eval.txt` = the legality judge
-- `inverse-cases.txt` = the stress test field
+- `inverse-cases.txt` = the stress field

 That is the shortest correct mental model.

 ---

-## The recommended operating order 🚀
+## 🚀 The Recommended Operating Order

 If you are new to the system, use this order: